-News of severe and fatal allergic reactions occurs too often and reduces me to tears and heart seizing fears almost every time.
+News of severe and fatal allergic reactions occurs too often, usually also reducing me to tears and fears.
 It wasn’t even a month ago when I was reading about another child who had a fatal reaction on Halloween.
-I don’t think they ever learned what caused the reaction to occur.
-It shook me then, and now, again, it shakes me today.
-But deeper.
-Building on the knowledge that this isn’t a one-time news story.
+With each child lost, the evidence is gathered; this isn’t a one-time news story.
 These deaths are too frequent.
 Too real.
-They make me realize our own frailty, and to fear this outcome for my son who has a peanut and tree nut allergy.
+They make me realize our own frailty and to fear this outcome for my son who has a peanut and tree nut allergy.

-On what started as a normal day for me, I suddenly find myself trembling, my white knuckled fist clutching a tissue as I struggle to catch my breath.
+On what started as a normal day for me, I suddenly find myself trembling, my white knuckled fist clutching a tissue while struggling to catch my breath.
 I desperately plead with God to not only save this young man and comfort his loved ones, but also to protect my own child.
 And to help me simply continue on with the day and enjoy my children who are here with me now, safe and sound.

 Too often, I find myself soothing my fears with the Epi-Pen.
 Not good.
 News like this reminds me that an Epi-Pen isn’t a cure.
 It’s not a security blanket.
 It surely gives them a fighting chance, but for a severe reaction, sometimes it is no more than a Hail-Mary.

-These stories.
-These deaths.
-These children and broken-hearted families.
-We stand with them.
-We know these families are living the truth that we often want to forget and that society doesn’t always understand or acknowledge.
+These families are living the truth we often want to forget and often fail to understand or acknowledge.
 Proof that food allergies can be deadly.
-Proof that deadly reactions do happen to responsible children and adults.
-Proof that food allergies are not just a nuisance we live with.
+Deadly reactions do happen to responsible children and adults.
+Food allergies are not just a nuisance we live with.
 They are a real, powerful reality that requires vigilance at ALL times.

 Food allergies require empathy and help from the community.
 This particular story followed news of a school administrator who made light of food allergies, and of parents and community members who thought she was actually funny.
 She rightly paid for her comments with her job, but these children and families pay with a life.
 A precious life.
 There are no appropriate jokes when it comes to this.

-The burden is heavy.
-And much too real.
-I wish he didn’t have a food allergy.
-But he does.
-And we must go on.
-I cannot stay in the bathroom all day weeping.
-I will not squander the moments I have with these kids wallowing in fear.
-I can’t prevent the fear or the unknown, but I do have control over my own actions.
+The burden is heavy and far too real.
+I wish he didn’t have a food allergy, but he does.
+Staying in the bathroom all day weeping isn’t a choice.
+I will not squander the moments with these kids wallowing in fear.
+While I can’t prevent the fear or the unknown, I do have control over my own actions.